An ancient oak tree in northern Greece is believed to be among the oldest surviving trees of its kind in Europe.

 It is located at an altitude of 658 meters (2,158 feet).

-The tree stirred the interest of the Municipality of Deskati both for the gigantic size of its trunk and from its obvious age.
+The tree stirred the interest of the Municipality of Deskati both for the gigantic size of its trunk and its obvious age.

 “We decided to conduct a study with scientists, foresters and researchers to learn the age of the tree,” mayor Dimitris Karastergios told the Athens News Agency recently.